 This book is aimed at readers who have interest and some appreciation of electromagnetic phenomena.
-Although knowledge and previous experience in FE analysis will be useful, they do not need to be familiar with the numerical implementation of the FE method in electromagnetism.
-As a useful background to solving electromagnetic problems the principles of Maxwell’s equations, which are commonly used in electromagnetic FE software, are briefly introduced in Chapter 2.
-From the treatise it is hoped that one can readily appreciate the various forms of electromagnetic solution present in modern electromagnetic FE software, their assumptions and specific applications.
+Although knowledge and previous experience in FE analysis will be useful, they do not need to be familiar with the numerical implementation of the Finite Element method in electromagnetism.
+As a useful background to solving electromagnetic problems the principles of Maxwell’s equations, which are commonly used in electromagnetic Finite Element software, are briefly introduced in Chapter 2.
+From the treatise, it is hoped that one can readily appreciate the various forms of electromagnetic solution present in modern electromagnetic FE software, their assumptions and specific applications.

 Technical and practical aspects of electromagnetic modelling using the FE method are then reviewed.
 These aspects include model dimensionality, element types, material properties, boundary conditions, excitation, meshing considerations, solution types, post-processing and evaluation of the results.
 The discussion is then extended to multi-physics interaction involving electromagnetism and multiphysics material behaviours.

 The book also includes some examples of how the FE method can be used to solve the different types of electromagnetic problems.
-It is the object of the book to provide a comprehensive overview of why FE technology can be a viable tool for design engineers and researchers in the field, and to provide a practical framework for potential users to make the FE modelling as efficient and accurate as possible.
+It is the object of the book to provide a comprehensive overview of why FE technology can be a viable tool for design engineers and researchers in the field and to provide a practical framework for potential users to make the Finite Element modelling as efficient and accurate as possible.

 2.1 A Walk through History